 Notes:

 A phrase is a group of one or more words that functions as a single unit (a constituent) within the structure of a sentence.
 It is typically built around a main word (the head), with additional words providing detail or completing the head word’s meaning.
-The phrasal categories used on this website are listed below:

 Category Label